bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Q) Why do we have The World, with these features?**

-**“In the absence of any other proof, the thumb alone would convince me of God's existence.”
-― Newton.**

 Hi I am Karthik, a Math and AI enthusiast.

 I am curious about the Nature and Purpose of The World.